 Finding a Job

-Students with Federal Work Study will be given priority for jobs on campus.
-Finding a job is as simple as logging in to iEngage and applying for jobs.
-Students can also directly contact a department if they have an interest in working for a specific department.
+Students who are eligible for Federal Work-Study will be given priority for jobs on campus.
+Finding a job is as simple as logging into iEngage and applying for jobs.
+Students can also contact a department directly if they have an interest in working for a specific department.
 Our On-Campus Job Catalog lists a variety of department positions available to students.
-Washington State residents who are eligible for federal work study are also eligible for state work study options.
+Washington State residents who are eligible for federal work-study are also eligible for state work-study options.